shaack/cm-chessboard/README.md

 # cm-chessboard

-A Lightweight, ES6 module based, responsive, SVG chessboard with almost no external dependencies.
+A Lightweight, ES6 module based, responsive, SVG chessboard with almost no dependencies.
 Current version is "beta".
 It works on desktop (current versions of Chrome, Firefox, Safari, Edge), and mobile (Android and iOS).